top of page

 Life was not always easy as Olga Agnes (my real-life mother and main character in One of Thirteen) experienced in her large family growing up in the 1940s.

-Being one of thirteen children to Eastern European immigrant parents in the small hamlet of Maplewood (near Watervliet, NY), my cousins and I often heard hardship stories of their past.
+Olga, being one of thirteen children to Eastern European immigrant parents in the small hamlet of Maplewood (near Watervliet, NY), my cousins and I often heard hardship stories of their past.
 Some of those stories, I'm sure, were embellished over the years.
-Through her 89 years of life, Olga maintained her love, gratitude, and pride being one of thirteen children in one family.
+Through her 89 years of life, Olga maintained her love, gratitude, and pride being one of thirteen children in her family.

 I’m extremely grateful for my immediate family as a wife, mother, and grandmother.
-Living in upstate New York, I am inspired by many great picture book authors, nature, along with the creative world around us.
-In my spare time, you might find me trying new recipes, dragon boating, playing pickleball, or traveling.
-I enjoy my day job working with third and fourth graders as a Teaching Assistant and proud to be a member of the Society of Children's Book Writers and Illustrators.
+Living in upstate New York, I am inspired by many great picture book authors, nature, and the creative world around us.
+Besides writing, you might also find me trying new recipes, dragon boating, playing pickleball, or traveling.
+I have worked in education for over 25 years in various positions and am proud to be a member of the Society of Children's Book Writers and Illustrators.

 bottom of page